 Deciding on Establishing or Hiring or Enhancing a Design Team

 The fifth point is very critical.
 If you already have a good or bad experience working with design teams or designers, then you already know the value of design and you already know what good design brings onto the table and how it improves your products.

 If you have just started working or you haven’t yet, the critical decision is to make or buy – whether I should have my own team or I should work with an external agency.
 The very first experience of an experience design team is also very important.
 Because if you have a very bad experience right at the outset, your design team establishment may get delayed.
 So, it’s extremely important to select the right partner or the right team.

-So, it is important to select a design team that talks about the value of design and that is familiar with ROI of design.
-If you want your business goals achieved with design, discover the exciting UX world with us!
+So, it is important to select a design team that talks about the value of design and that is familiar with the ROI of design.
+If you want to achieve business goals with design, discover the exciting UX world with us!